google/skia-buildbot/skolo/3dmodels/README.md

 raspirack_pi_holder.stl : Holder for the RPi.
 This is incorporated into
-                  all version starting with raspirack_v4.
+                          all versions starting with raspirack_v4.